[ Litepaper ]

 PQ-by-default authorization (target end state)

 PQ signatures aren't a plugin; they become the default account authorization mechanism.
+Addresses derive from PQ keys.
+No ECDSA fallback.
+Quantum-resistant from block zero.

 02